citp/privacy-policy-historical/t/th/the/theaa.com.md

 ###  Introduction

-'Acromas' means Acromas Holdings Limited together with its subsidiaries, being the various groups of companies that Acromas Holdings Limited ultimately owns including the Saga Leisure ('Saga') group, the Allied Healthcare ('Allied') group, the Nestor Healthcare ('Nestor') group and the AA group

-Companies within the Acromas group use a variety of well known brand and trading names including, but not limited to, Saga, Titan Travel, Allied Healthcare, AA, Nestor, BSM, Direct Choice, Claimfast, Metromail, Go Travel Insurance, 1Stop Travel Insurance, Peak Performance.
-Details of the relevant companies can be obtained from the Group Data Protection Officer at Enbrook Park, Sandgate, Kent CT20 3SE.
+The AA Group ('we' 'us') means AA plc, together with any entity in which AA plc directly or indirectly has at least a 50% shareholding.
+The AA Group use a variety of well known brand and trading names including, but not limited to, AA, BSM, Go Travel Insurance, 1Stop Travel Insurance and Peak Performance.
+Details of the relevant companies can be obtained from the AA Data Protection Officer at The AA, Fanum House, Basing View, Basingstoke, Hampshire RG21 4EA.

-Acromas ('we' 'us') are committed to protecting your privacy.
+The AA Group are committed to protecting your privacy.
 We comply with the principles of the Data Protection Act 1998 and aim to maintain best-practice standards in our processing of personal and/or sensitive personal data.

 Back to top

 ###  How we use your information

 We use the information we receive from you, together with information we have obtained from our dealings with you (including in relation to goods and/or services we provide to you and/or your use of those goods and/or services), to provide goods and/or services that you request, to communicate with you, and to personalise information sent to you.
-Examples of how we may personalise information include using your information in generating an insurance quote for you, working out which departure airports are near to you, or when we will be delivering certain products in your area.
+Examples of how we may personalise information include using your information in generating an insurance quote for you or when we will be delivering certain products in your area.

 We do not sell, trade, or rent your personal information to others.

-We store all the information you provide us, including information provided via forms you complete on our website, and information which we may collect from your browsing.
+We store all the information you provide to us, including information provided via forms you complete on our website, and information which we may collect from your browsing.
 Our server, in common with nearly all web servers, logs each page that is downloaded from the site.

-Any new information you provide us may be used to update an existing record we hold for you.
+Any new information you provide to us may be used to update an existing record we hold for you.
 If you provide a work email address we will not be responsible for third parties having access to any communications we send.

 To help us prevent fraud and money laundering, your details may be submitted to fraud prevention agencies and other organisations where your records may be searched.
 We will also conduct a search with a credit reference bureau to assist us in providing a quote, and to check which payment options we can make available to you.
 A copy of this search will be left on your credit file but will not affect your credit score.
 Where we are providing a motor insurance quotation this search will be noted on your credit file and may be reflected in your credit score.

 Third parties may deliver some of our products to you, or provide all or part of the service requested by you.
 In these instances, while the information you provide will be disclosed to them, it will only be used for the administration of the service provided (including for example verification of any quote given to you and claims processing), underwriting and pricing purposes as appropriate, testing, and to maintain management information for business analysis.

-If you apply for the Saga Credit Card or the AA Credit Card, we, or the supplier of the card, will search your record at a credit reference agency.
+If you apply for the AA Credit Card, we, or the supplier of the card, will search your record at a credit reference agency.
 If you apply for other financial services and/or products, a check of your details with fraud prevention agencies may be necessary.
 The precise nature of these processes is explained fully when you apply.

 We ask for your home, mobile phone number, and email address to enable us to contact you in relation to an enquiry you have made, to contact you about relevant products or services, to contact you if there is a problem with your order, or there is another genuine reason for doing so.